-Likelihood Impact 1 Risk Rating Inherent Risk 4 3 12 HIGH $ \clubsuit$ Current Risk 3 2 6 MEDIUM 1 Current Controls An established process exists to inform members and officers of statutory requirements and any changes to these. s introduced in 201 ring Employer comp Administration ources are put in administer the so place to implement cheme.
-LGPS changes v while sional groups ensured before the imple Any breaches Regulator. in statutory regu lations must be rep orted to the Pens sion Action Required Continue to m nonitor requireme tutory requirements ents via appropriate to ensure adherend sources. and guidance.
-Responsibility Group Manager egy & Accounting) Treasury Timescale On-going
+Likelihood Impact 1 Risk Rating Inherent Risk 4 3 12 HIGH \Leftrightarrow Current Risk 3 2 6 MEDIUM \(\) Current Controls An established process exists to inform members and officers of statutory requirements and any changes to these.
+An Administration Strategy was introduced in 2017 to monitor the Administration of the Fund, along with monitoring Employer compliance. ources are put in administer the so place to implement heme.
+LGPS changes v vhile sional groups ensured before the imple Any breaches Regulator. in statutory regu llations must be rep orted to the Pens sion Action Required Review Resources against statutory requirements.
+Continue to monitor requirements via appropriate sources.
+Continue to monitor resources to ensure adherence to legislation and guidance.
+Responsibility Group Manager · (Financial Servi · (BSC) ant - Pensions & Timescale On-going